“How to Navigate Hard Water when Washing Cloth Diapers” may contain affiliate links.

 - Your appliances break down faster

 If you have any of those things, you are part of the 85% of the US that has hard water.
 But most of the time, hard water on an average level doesn’t require remediation.
 Most detergents have water softeners added.
 More on this later.

 When Do I Need To Add A Softener?

 Before we started cloth diapering, we used the cheapest laundry detergent we could get–so usually whatever was on sale.
-However, once we started researching cloth diapers and getting a plan in place, I committed to using Tide Original Powder because it seemed like it was the go-to detergent in the cloth diapering community, and it seemed to be the “cure all” for many cloth diaper issues.
+However, once we started researching cloth diapers and getting a plan in place, I committed to using Tide Original Powder because it seemed like it was the go-to detergent in the cloth diapering community, and it seemed to be the “cure-all” for many cloth diaper issues.
 I just wanted to be proactive and avoid issues as much as possible.

 What If I Have Hard Water Build Up On My Diapers?